International Undergraduate Admission Requirements

 Admission requirements for new students:

 All international applications must be made on our international platform at www.ab.edu/international.
 From your mobile phone, go to Alderson Broaddus > apply > international.
 The application is free.

 You are a freshman student if you have never attended a college or university after secondary/high school graduation.
-Students who have taken post-secondary or college courses while enrolled in high school are considered first-time freshman.
+Students who have taken post-secondary or college courses while enrolled in high school are considered a first-time freshman.

 - Official transcripts from your high school that shows a cumulative grade point average that translates to 2.0 on the American scale.
 All transcripts must be in English or include an English translation.
 You may be required to furnish a professional transcript evaluation.
 Click here for a list of approved outside companies that can do that for you for a fee.